phoenixframework/phoenix/guides/controllers.md

 end
 ```

-We would then need to provide an `index.xml.eex` template which created valid xml, and we would be done.
+We would then need to provide an `index.xml.eex` template which created valid XML, and we would be done.

 For a list of valid content mime-types, please see the [mime.types](https://github.com/elixir-plug/mime/blob/master/priv/mime.types) documentation from the mime type library.